mattfredericksen/Python_2FA_GUI/README.md

 A UNT course project for CSCE 3550 (Computer Security).
 Completed on 07/14/2020.

 ### Project Details
-For a throrough description of this purpose and results of this project, please see the [Project Report](Project%20Report.pdf).
+For a thorough description of the purpose and results of this project, please see the [Project Report](Project%20Report.pdf).

 ### Setup
 1. Download all project files.